-Anthony S. Abbot (’91/’02): Winner of the 2015 NC Award for Literature from the State of North Carolina, Anthony S. Abbott is the author of seven books of poetry, two novels, and four books of literary criticism.
-His newest book, The Angel Dialogues, is the recipient of honorable mention in the 2015 Brockman-Campbell competition of the NC Poetry Society.
+Anthony S. Abbot (’91/’02) (January 7, 1935-October 3, 2020): Winner of the 2015 NC Award for Literature from the State of North Carolina, Anthony S. Abbott was the author of seven books of poetry, two novels, and four books of literary criticism.
+His most recent book, The Angel Dialogues, was the recipient of honorable mention in the 2015 Brockman-Campbell competition of the NC Poetry Society.
 His 2011 book of poems, If Words Could Save Us, was co-winner in the same competition in 2012.
-He served as the Charles A. Dana Professor of English Emeritus at Davidson College in North Carolina. https://anthonysabbott.com/
+He served as the Charles A. Dana Professor of English Emeritus at Davidson College in North Carolina.

-Erin Adair-Hodges is the author of Let’s All Die Happy, winner of the Agnes Lynch Starrett Poetry Prize, and Every Form of Ruin, both from the Pitt Poetry Series.
+Erin Adair-Hodges (’14) is the author of Let’s All Die Happy, winner of the Agnes Lynch Starrett Poetry Prize, and Every Form of Ruin, both from the Pitt Poetry Series.
 Recipient of the Allen Tate Prize and the Loraine Williams Poetry Prize, her work has been featured in American Poetry Review, Gulf Coast, Kenyon Review, PBS NewsHour, Ploughshares, Sewanee Review, and more.
 She has received fellowships and scholarships from the Adirondack Center for Writing, Bread Loaf Writers Conference, Sewanee Writers Conference, and Vermont Studio Center.
 Born and raised in the Rio Grande Valley of New Mexico, she now lives with her family in Kansas City, Missouri, and works as a fiction acquisitions editor.
-She attended the Community of Writers in 2014. www.erinmolly.com

 Photo Credit: Tanya Rosen Jones